Zola 7: Biography and early life

-Bonginkosi Dlamini was born on 24 April 1977 and grew up in Zola, a township of Soweto, notoriously known for its high crime rate.
-It is his childhood home town from which he adopted his name.
-Unemployment, alcoholism, and single parent families are very common in Zola.
+Bonginkosi Dlamini was born on 24 April 1977 and grew up in Zola, a township of Soweto.
+His artist name is based on his hometown.
 Dlamini's father, believed to be part of the Mchunu clan, abandoned the family, leaving his mother to care for him and his older brother and sister when they were young.
-Zola himself served time in prison as a juvenile for car theft.

 Actor

-Zola became well known for his role as the notorious gangster Papa Action in the second season of the television series Yizo Yizo.
-The character was already popular from the first season, where it had been portrayed by another actor.
-Zola resembled the previous performer, and his performance only increased the popularity of the role.
-He also performed the score and played a role in the Academy Award-winning film Tsotsi (2005) and the movie Drum (2004).
-Zola also has a prominent role in the documentary SHARP!
-SHARP!- the kwaito story (2003) directed by Aryan Kaganof.
-In 2015 and 2016 Zola had minor roles in the television series Isibaya, as well as Zabalaza.
+Zola 7 became well known for his role as the notorious gangster Papa Action in the second season of the television series Yizo Yizo.
+The Papa Action's character was already popular from the first season, where it had been portrayed by another performer, Ronnie Nyakale.
+Zola 7 resembled Nyakale, and his performance only increased the popularity of the role.
+He also performed the score and played a role in the Academy Award-winning film Tsotsi (2005), and the movie Drum (2004).
+Zola 7 also has a prominent role in the documentary SHARP!
+SHARP! : the Kwaito story (2003) directed by Aryan Kaganof.
+In 2015 and 2016, Zola 7 had minor roles in the television series Isibaya, as well as Zabalaza.

 Television

 Zola 7

-Zola 7 was a television show presented by Zola airing from 2002 to 2010 on SABC1.
-Each episode focused on a young person, who with support from Zola realized his or her dream.
+Zola 7 is a television show presented by Zola airing from 2002 to 2010 on SABC1.
+Each episode focused on a young person, who with support from Zola realised his or her dream.

 Utatakho

-Utatakho was a television programme produced by Connect TV in 2015 which aired on Mzansi Magic and was presented by Zola.
-In each episode Zola helped participants to find or reconnect with their biological fathers.
+Utatakho is a television programme produced in 2015 by Connect TV, which aired on Mzansi Magic and was presented by Zola.
+In each episode, Zola helped participants to find or reconnect with their biological fathers.
 Zola accompanied participating sons to meetings with their fathers and facilitated conversation.
 Additionally, a professional counsellor was present to mediate.
 Having been to child court over the custody for his own children, Zola can relate to the show's content on a personal level.

 Hope with Zola

 Hope with Zola is a docu-reality show on Moja Love.
 The programme started in October 2018 and is hosted by Zola.
-Each episode is 30 minutes and focuses on the alleviation of social problems like youth unemployment, housing shortage or insufficient community libraries.
-Unlike his former show, Zola 7, which focused on individuals, Hope with Zola addresses communities and aimes specifically for sustainable development.
+Each episode is 30 minutes and focuses on the alleviation of social problems such as youth unemployment, housing shortage or insufficient community libraries.
+Unlike his former show, Zola 7, which focused on individuals, Hope with Zola addresses communities and aims specifically for sustainable development.